Md-Tarikul-Islam-Juel/nestJS_Authentication/README.md

 # JWT and JWE Secret Keys
 # JSON Web Encryption (JWE).
 Each key should be exactly 32 characters long,
 # ensuring they are 256 bits when properly encoded.
+# USE_JWE: Enable/disable JWE encryption.
+When 'true', tokens are encrypted with JWE.
+#          When 'false', plain JWT tokens are generated (default: true).
 # ======================================================
+USE_JWE=true
 JWE_ACCESS_TOKEN_SECRET=1234567890abcdef1234567890abcdef
 JWT_ACCESS_TOKEN_SECRET=abcdefghijklmnopqrstuvwxyza123456
 JWE_REFRESH_TOKEN_SECRET=abcdef1234567890abcdef1234567890